UBC-MDS/fast_eda/README.md

 - `counts()`:
 Counts the number of missing values in each column of the DataFrame, providing a clear overview of data completeness.
 This function is useful for identifying columns that may require cleaning or imputation.

-- `correlation_matrix()`:
+- `correlation_matrix_viz()`:
-Generates a correlation matrix to show the relationships between numeric features in the DataFrame.
-This function helps identify potential linear dependencies between variables, which can inform further analysis or feature selection.
+Generate a correlation matrix visualization for numeric columns in a DataFrame.

 The `fast_eda` package fits into the broader Python ecosystem as a lightweight tool designed to simplify the initial stages of exploratory data analysis (EDA).
 While there are other Python packages that offer similar functionality, such as [ydata-profiling](https://github.com/ydataai/ydata-profiling), `fast_eda` differentiates itself by focusing on providing quick and efficient summary statistics, visualizations, and missing data counts in a minimalistic and easy-to-use format.
 FastEDA aims for speed and simplicity, making it ideal for users who need a quick, lightweight solution without overwhelming complexity.